Deteneg/Deteneg/README.md

 1. Update external JARs:
     - Add Stanford CoreNLP Spanish
     - Review other included libraries
-2. You can add your own model to the Classification folder or use the given one
+2. You can add your own model to the Classification folder or use the given one (see documentation instructions)
 3. Review Config/config.conf if you modify something

 ------------------------------------------------------------------------------------